masasam/dotfiles/README.md

 #### Boot in USB memory

-Change it to boot usb in BIOS or UEFI and boot.
+Change it to boot from usb in BIOS UEFI.

 	Security > Secure Boot: Disable
 	Set Config -> Sleep State: "linux"(This may be a peculiar setting of my thinkpad x1).